Appsilon/py_shiny_semantic/README.md

 - _.vscode_
   - Visual Studio Code specific settings and recommended extensions.
 Useful to ensure standardized code style in a dev team.
 - _app_
   - Shiny application that is split into many shiny-modules, where each module represents one feature/component.
-This folder serves as an entrypoint for the Shiny app to run.
+This folder serves as an entry point for the Shiny app to run.
 - _shiny_semantic_
   - Python package that implements the Fomantic components.
-The package;s structure is similar to the underlying Fomantic library: all components are split into elements, collections, views and modules.
+The package's structure is similar to the underlying Fomantic library: all components are split into elements, collections, views and modules.
   - Folders that are not from Fomantic are _tests_ for unit tests, _types_ for custom Python typings and _www_ for Shiny bindings (JS code) as well as static assets (Fomantic fonts, CSS and JS code).
 - _root-level files_
   - _manifest.json_ - created with `rsconnect` to enable git-backed deployment